Published on

 6. Predictable, transparent pricing

-Unlike most AI vibe-coding tools that charge per generation or credit, Softr’s flat-tier pricing scales linearly with your usage.
+Unlike most AI vibe-coding tools, Softr’s flat-tier pricing scales linearly with your usage.

 You’ll always know what you’re paying, no matter how many records, users, or automations you add.
 That’s ideal for growing teams that need reliability and cost transparency as they scale.